THM-Health/PILOS/INSTALL.md

 mkdir ~/pilos && cd ~/pilos
 ```

-To make the following steps independent to docker image changes, we define an environment variable
+To make the following steps independent to docker image changes, we define an environment variable.
+Adjust the docker image tag according to the version you want to use (see [Docker Tags](#docker-tags) section).
 ```bash
 export IMAGE="pilos/pilos:latest"
 ```